 Anonymous HIV Testing is available to encourage those at risk to come forward for testing without needing to identify themselves to medical personnel.
 There are a total of ten anonymous HIV test sites in Singapore.
 The number of anonymous HIV tests has been increasing since the anonymous testing was first introduced in Singapore.
-The number of anonymous tests increased nearly 54% (from 11,243 in 2012 to 17,363 in 2017).
-During the period of 2012 to 2017, more than 90,000 anonymous HIV tests were carried out, of which (1-1.6%) were HIV-positive.
+The number of anonymous tests increased by nearly 50% (from 11,200 in 2012 to 16,500 in 2018).
+During the period between 2012 and 2018, more than 100,000 anonymous HIV tests were carried out, of which 1-1.6% were HIV-positive.